simonlfc/MONACO/README.md

 Modern Warfare 2 +10 bolts-only sniper mod featuring weapons from the newest Call of Duty games only.

+The only gameplay changes made are disabling fall damage, and enabling unlimited sprint.
+Both can be changed in scripts\game\common.gsc to your liking.

 ### Sniper Rifles

 - [ ] 3-Line Rifle (Vanguard)